optakt/optakt.github.io/content/knowledge/flare.md

 This means that neither `u2` or `u3` can assert a statement without `u4`.
 Consequently, no agreement is possible without the participation of `u4` and the only quorum including `u1` is the set of all nodes.

-Traditional non-federated Byzantine agreement requires all nodes to accept the same sllices for quorums - meaning quorums for each node should be equal.
+Traditional non-federated Byzantine agreement requires all nodes to accept the same slices for quorums - meaning quorums for each node should be equal.
 Since every member accepts every slice, traditional systems do not distinguish between slices and quorums.

 Traditional PBFT typically has 3f+1 nodes, any 2f+1 of which comprises a quorum, and f is the maximum number of Byzantine failures the system can handle.